 Even though all dogs can make great service dogs, there are some breeds that are considered to be the best breeds to train for becoming service dogs.
 So, here are the top breeds that are commonly chosen to perform tasks for disabled people.

 However, we want to repeat again – a service dog breed is not the most important factor.
 The main thing is to be sure of your pet, trust it, and be a good owner.
 Working animal or not – it still needs love.
+If to solve your mental disorders you need an Emotional Support Animal you might be interested in the best ESA dog breeds article.

 Good service dogs are usually trained to do tasks that are related to the disability of their owner.
-There are various types of training that will teach the dog for the following jobs:
+There are various types of training that will teach the dog the following jobs:

 Most dogs must be trained from the time they were puppies in order to be able to help people with all the problems mentioned above.
 However, it is still possible to train your own pet to be your personal helper.
 The assistance of a trainer may be required.